jasonseminara/Cattr/README.md

-# tutr
+# Cattr
-An app for finding tutors in your area
+An app for finding cats in your area